matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 ### The: `m.server.knock` EDU

 `m.server.knock` is an EDU to make a client in a resident server aware of the joining server's intent to join the room.
-A client can then arbritrarily research the reputation of the joining server before deciding whether resident servers of the room should accept any PDU whatsoever from the joining server.
+This client will usually be a room admin.
+A client can then arbitrarily research the reputation of the joining server before deciding whether resident servers of the room should accept any PDU whatsoever from the joining server.
 Currently in room V11 and below, it is not possible for room operators to stop a new server from sending multiple PDUs to a room without first knowing of, and anticipating a malicious server's existence.
 This is a fact which has already presented major problems in Matrix's history.

 This propsal does not just aim to remove the risk of spam joins for members from the same server, but also spam joins from many servers at the same time.
 While it is seen as technically difficult to acquire user accounts from a large number of Matrix homeservers, it is still possible and has happened before.
-For example, servers can be compromised via a common exploit in server imlementations or existing servers that have weak registration requirements can be exploited, and this has happened already in Matrix's history.
+For example, servers could become compromised with a common exploit in a server implementation.
+Existing servers that have weak registration requirements could also be exploited, and this has happened already in Matrix's past.

-Having an EDU allows us to accept a knock arbritrarily with clients, and more accurately automated bots like Draupnir.
+Having an EDU allows us to accept a knock arbitrarily with clients, and more accurately automated bots like Draupnir.
 We can then arbitrarily research the reputation of the server before deciding to accept.
 This also conveniently keeps auth_rules around retricted join rules clean and simple, because all logic can be deferred to clients.

-The `m.server.knock` EDU can be treated as idempotent by the receiver, although the effect should probably expire after some subjective (to the receiver) duration.
+The `m.server.knock` EDU can be treated as idempotent by the receiver, although the effect should expire after a duration that is subjective to the receiver.

 ```
 {